jennybc/stat540_2014/homework/hw02/hw02_array-rna-seq-dea.md

 * q.value - The BH corrected p-value, aka the q-value.

-* log.fc - The log fold change which is the column called "logFC" in the `edgeR` results table.
+* log.fc - The log fold change which is the column called "log2FoldChange" in the `DESeq` results table.

 Save your results for later with `write.table()` in file called `stampy.deseq.results.tsv`.